Tadeusz Truskolaski

-Tadeusz Truskolaski (born 10 April 1958, in Stare Kapice, Białystok County, Poland) is an economist and politician.
-A member of the Civic Platform (Platforma Obywatelska) party, he has been the president (mayor) of the Polish city of Białystok since 5 December 2006, succeeding Ryszard Tur of the Christian National Union.
+Tadeusz Truskolaski (born 10 April 1958) is a Polish economist and politician.
+An independent politician supported by the Civic Platform (Platforma Obywatelska), he has been the president (mayor) of the Polish city of Białystok since 5 December 2006, succeeding Ryszard Tur of the Christian National Union.

 Since 2011 he is a member of the European Alliance Group at the European Committee of the Regions.

+Biography

 Academic career

 Descended from the Polish nobility officially extinguished in 1921, his is one of 530 family names which traditionally bear the Ślepowron coat of arms.
 After graduation he began work as a university teacher.
 In 1996 he earned a doctorate in economic sciences at the Białystok branch of the University of Warsaw.
 His Ph.D. thesis was Transport planning as a factor in the development of cities in Northeastern Poland.
 On 3 April 2007 he was habilitated at the University of Białystok after defending a second dissertation entitled Transport and dynamics of economic growth in the Southeastern Baltic.
 He is an author of about 70 papers on economics.

 Politics

 He was employed by Rządowe Centrum Studiów Strategicznych (Government Centre for Strategic Studies) where he worked on the regional planning of Poland.
-He directed the Department of Regional Politics in Urzad Marszalkowski (Marshal's Office) of Podlaskie Voivodeship, where he obtained 52 million euros from the European Union's PHARE program to help ease Poland's accession to the EU.
+He directed the Department of Regional Politics in Marshal's Office of Podlaskie Voivodeship, where he obtained 52 million euros from the European Union's PHARE program to help ease Poland's accession to the EU.
 He is an advisor to the Minister of Regional Development.

-In 2006 he ran for mayor of the city of Bialystok as a candidate of the Civic Platform party.
+In the 2006 Polish local elections he ran for mayor of the city of Białystok as an independent candidate endorsed by the Civic Platform.
 In the first round of the elections he received 49% of the votes (42,889 votes altogether).
 In the later runoff he defeated his rival Marek Kozlowski from the Law and Justice (Prawo i Sprawiedliwość) party, receiving 67% of the votes cast (53,018 votes).
-He was sworn in as mayor on 5 December 2006.
+He was sworn-in as mayor on 5 December 2006.

+In the 2010 Polish local elections, he was re-elected (also as a non-party candidate from Civic Platform), winning in the first round with support of 68.53% (64,909 votes).

+In the 2014 Polish local elections, he was elected president of Białystok for the third time, running with his own electoral committee with the support of Civic Platform.
+In the first round he received 49.37% of the votes, while in the second round he received 63.76% of the votes, winning over the PiS candidate Jan Dobrzyński.

+In the 2018 Polish local elections, he successfully ran for re-election on the endorsement of the Civic Coalition, receiving 56.21% of the votes in the first round.

+In the 2024 Polish local elections, he successfully ran for re-election on the endorsement of the Civic Coalition, receiving 53.32% of the votes in the first round, winning a fifth term.